1. What is a Struck Off Company?

 2. How does a company become struck off?

-b.
-Ceasing to carry on business: If a company stops carrying on business and has no assets or liabilities, it may be struck off.
-In some jurisdictions, a company may be required to file a notice of intention to dissolve with the relevant regulatory agency in order to be struck off.
+If a company has ceased operations and has no assets or liabilities, it may be struck off.
+In some regions, a formal notice of intention to dissolve must be submitted before the company is struck off.

 3. What are the consequences of a company being struck off?